 Children with special needs, as defined in the Child Care and Early Years Act (CCEYA) may need individual attention and activities or special devices, toys and equipment that meet their personal needs.

 According to the province of Ontario, Special Needs Resourcing (SNR) helps support the inclusion of children with special needs in licensed child care settings, where in-home services are provided, where child and family programs are provided such as EarlyON Child and Family Centres, children's recreation programs, and camps at no additional cost to parents.

 School boards are responsible for providing support to allow children with special needs to fully participate in board-operated before-and after-school programs.

 - Financial Support for Child Care - Information on government subsidies and grants for families in Ontario.
 From the Ministry of Education.

 - Canada Child Benefits Application - The application form for the CCB, including an explanation of the application process and requirements.
 From Canada Revenue Agency.

 - Having a Baby - Information for benefits and information for new parents.
 From Service Canada.

-- List of municipalities in Ontario - A listing of the websites and contact information for municipalities in Ontario.
+- Municipalities in Ontario - A listing of the websites and contact information for municipalities in Ontario.
 Each municipality has information about childcare subsidies.